rzeldent/esp32cam-rtsp/README.md

   The RTSP protocol is an industry standard and allows many CCTV systems and applications (like for example [VLC](https://www.videolan.org/vlc/)) to connect directly to the ESP32CAM camera stream.
   It is also possible to stream directly to a server using [ffmpeg](https://ffmpeg.org).
   This makes the module a camera server allowing recording and the stream can be stored on a disk and replayed later.
+  The video is encoded as Motion-JPEG (RTP payload 26) and streamed over RTP/UDP (default) or RTP/RTSP/TCP.
+  Boards with an onboard microphone (e.g. the Seeed Studio XIAO ESP32S3 SENSE) can additionally stream G.711 a-law audio (RTP payload 8).
   The URL is rtsp://&lt;ip address&gt;:554/mjpeg/1

 - HTTP Motion JPEG